UMC Facebook engagements

 website sessions

-UM News article views
+UM News page views

 For a detailed look at 2025,